As part of its mission, JAIS will maintain a digital archive of all published articles.

 Submission of an article to JAIS implies the authors' certification that the manuscript is not copyrighted and is not currently under review by any other journal or conference proceedings.

 Copyright to all articles published by JAIS must be transferred by the authors to AIS prior to publication.
-Authors will be required to fill out and sign a form to this effect.
+Authors will be required to complete and sign a Copyright Release.
+The Sample of Copyright Release form contains a complete list of rights retained by authors.